learn-co-curriculum/phase-4-password-protection-readme/README.md

 end
 ```

+These two instance methods enable you to easily include password and password
-`has_secure_password` handles these fields by adding a `before_save` hook to
+confirmation fields in a form. `has_secure_password` handles these fields by
-your model that compares `password` and `password_confirmation`.
-If they match
+adding a `before_save` hook to your model that compares `password` and
-(or if `password_confirmation` is `nil`, i.e., if a password confirmation is not
+`password_confirmation`.
+If they match (or if `password_confirmation` is `nil`,
-required), it then updates the `password_digest` column pretty much exactly like
+i.e., if password confirmation is not required), it then updates the
-our example code before did.
+`password_digest` column pretty much exactly like our example code before did.

 `has_secure_password` makes it easy to include password and password
-confirmation fields on your signup form.
+confirmation fields on a signup form.
 The two fields could also be included
 on a form that updates the user's account — e.g., a password reset form — just
 as easily. `has_secure_password` also handles the case where a password
-confirmation is not requested (e.g., a login form).
+confirmation is not requested and `password_confirmation` is `nil`.

 All together, the code implementing the signup functionality of our very secure
 app might look like this: